 It’s a great insulator

 Are you aware that the best thermal insulation properties are from wood?
 Sustainable wood beats other common construction materials.
-According to the FSC, sustainable wood is five times better than concrete and ten times better than bricks.
+According to the approved forestry certification, sustainable wood is five times better than concrete and ten times better than bricks.
 Therefore, if you want a construction material that can provide you with excellent thermal insulation and at a low cost to the environment, you should consider sustainable timber.

 Durable and easy to maintain